SuperBruceJia/NLNet-IQA/README.md

     <div style="text-align:center">
     <img width=100%device-width src="https://github.com/SuperBruceJia/NLNet-IQA/raw/main/MMSP22_Poster.png" alt="Poster">
 </div>
+(i) **Image Preprocessing**: The input image is pre-processed. 👉 Check [this file](https://github.com/SuperBruceJia/NLNet-IQA/blob/main/lib/image_process.py#L17).<br>
+(ii) **Graph Neural Network – Non-Local Modeling Method**: A two-stage GNN approach is presented for the non-local feature extraction and long-range dependency construction among different regions.
+The first stage aggregates local features inside superpixels.
+The following stage learns the non-local features and long-range dependencies among the graph nodes.
+It then integrates short- and long-range information based on an attention mechanism.
+The means and standard deviations of the non-local features are obtained from the graph feature signals. 👉 Check [this file](https://github.com/SuperBruceJia/NLNet-IQA/blob/main/model/network.py#L62).<br>
+(iii) **Pre-trained VGGNet-16 – Local Modeling Method**: Local feature means and standard deviations are derived from the pre-trained VGGNet-16 considering the hierarchical degradation process of the HVS. 👉 Check [this file](https://github.com/SuperBruceJia/NLNet-IQA/blob/main/model/network.py#L37).<br>
+(iv) **Feature Mean & Std Fusion and Quality Prediction**: The means and standard deviations of the local and non-local features are fused to deliver a robust and comprehensive representation for quality assessment. 👉 Check [this file](https://github.com/SuperBruceJia/NLNet-IQA/blob/main/model/network.py).
+Besides, the distortion type identification loss Lt , quality prediction loss Lq , and quality ranking loss Lr are utilized for training the NLNet. 👉 Check [this file](https://github.com/SuperBruceJia/NLNet-IQA/blob/main/model/solver.py#L171).
+During inference, the final quality of the image is the averaged quality of all the non-overlapping patches. 👉 Check [this file](https://github.com/SuperBruceJia/NLNet-IQA/blob/main/lib/image_process.py#L17).

 ## Structure of the Code
 At the root of the project, you will see: